gquere/gquere.github.io/IDA_tips_for_reversing_uboot.md

 =============================
 After it has initialized the necessary peripherals, U-Boot relies on startup scripts to actually decide how to boot.
 This lets developers load or edit their scripts without having to recompile everything and allows seeing things from a much-appreciated higher-level script language rather than plain C.

 The problem for reversers is that this actually creates a split in the code that will make 90% of the codepath unreachable from the main function, which is all that IDA can discover from the reset vector.
-Thus, this is what IDA leaves you with after you let it auto-discover a new U-Boot project:
+Thus, this is what IDA leaves you with after you let it auto-discover a new U-Boot project (for some reason this doesn't always happen mind you):
 ![undiscovered](./IDA_tips/unexplored.png)

 The solution is rather straightforward if you know what you're looking for: U-Boot has a table of function pointers for all its high-level script commands; we're going to find this table and instruct IDA to create all the functions it's pointing to.